JIRA Tutorial for Beginners – A Complete Guide

 Projects in JIRA

-In JIRA Tool, the collection of issues is known as a Project.
-A JIRA project could be used to manage a help desk, track a project, coordinate a product’s development, and more, based on your requirements.
-A JIRA project can also be customized as well as configured for suiting your needs.
+In JIRA tools, the collection of issues is known as a Project.
+A JIRA Project could be used to manage a help desk, track a project, coordinate a product’s development, and more, based on your requirements.
+A JIRA project can also be customized as well as configured for suiting your needs

 - Creating a Project in JIRA